If you don’t use coupon apps, you’re leaving money on the table.

 Everyone is a fan of saving money.
 For some of us, there are times when saving a few bucks here, and there becomes a matter of making ends meet.
 When you have tightened your expenditures you may still find that you need additional savings.

 One of the aspects that many find hardest to cut costs down on is groceries.
-Luckily, there are a slew of great coupon apps that will help you find ways to cut down on your food/toiletry shopping expenses or get some of your payments down.
+Luckily, there is a slew of great coupon apps that will help you find ways to cut down on your food/toiletry shopping expenses or get some of your payments down.
 Additionally, some will even help you find severely discounted deals for activities and events.

 And here are 15 of the best coupon apps that will help you save big on your shopping.